I hold up LPs of some household name comics

 of 4 jokes/minute x 5 minutes = 20 jokes.

-Plus, to win, you needed to enter 2 extra
+As I already pointed out, to win, you needed to enter at least 2 extra

 mini-contests that night for an average overall total:

 = 44 new jokes that night in a contest with a possible 120 points.

 If you entered all 5 contests:

 •18 minutes (remember: Improvisation Mini-Contest is 5 minutes long)

 x 4 jokes/minute = 72 jokes that night with a possible 140 points.

 •In short, every lost point was another step toward losing.

 " Mistakes are just stepping stones to . . . failure!"